ww44ss/BachelorSkiSign/README.md

 - [Adafruit Matrix Portal M4](https://www.adafruit.com/product/4745)
 - [64x32 RGB LED Matrix - 3mm pitch](https://www.adafruit.com/product/2279)

-You also need to download the most recent version of the [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) uf2 and install it by pressing the reset button twice to enter te boot loader mode.
-You'll recongiz this because oa boot loader directory will appear on the screen of your host computer.
+You also need to download the most recent version of the [CircuitPython uf2](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython).
+To install it press the reset button on your board *twice* to enter the boot loader mode on the board computer.
+You'll recongize this because a boot loader directory will appear on the screen of your host computer.
+Just frag the new uf2 into the boot loader directory and you will be good to go!

 *Code.py*
 Python code for the sign